tschanzvera/Adding-Style-To-ToDo-List/README.md

 ## Description

 This is an exercise I had to do for my MITxPRO course.
-I hade to make a toDo list with seperate files following instructions and then add some style to the list.
+I had to make a toDo list with seperate files following instructions and then add some style to the list.

 ## How to run

+Run an http server to load the files

-Load the url in your browser
+Load the URL in th browser

 ## Roadmap of future improvements